Disclaimer: in this article, I relate to my personal experience. My opinions are my own.

 I started doing nightmares about my work situation every night.
 I couldn’t get this mess out of my mind.
 It started impacting my family.
 My relationships and my self-esteem.
 I felt devalued.
 I can’t even put words on it.
 I’d randomly cry at night.
 I guess I had to release that pressure, somehow.
 I would be sitting at my desk, wondering where to find the strength to do that heap of work.
 It became a struggle.
 Twix was pressuring the team to deliver.

-May 16th, 1 month a half after Twix joined our team.
+May 16th, one month a half after Twix joined our team.
 He was furious.
-He gave me an ultimatum of a month to “fix all of my issues” or he wanted me out of the team.
+He gave me an ultimatum of a month to “fix all of my issues,” or he wanted me out of the team.
 It was no question to transition to a management role anymore.
 He wanted me to move to another role (such as TPM) or to accept the offer to move on to the other coast.
-I had no interest in other roles and clearly, moving was not an option.
+I had no interest in different positions, and clearly, moving was not an option.

 He was positioning himself as “The Oh-Mighty Twix” above any rules.
 Below are a few transcripts of conversations I had recorded back then.
 I had no idea what he was capable of.
 Recording the conversations was my attempt to protect me.
 To be used as evidence of what he had said.